NobilityDeviant/ZenDownloader/database/README.md

 # Database Folder

-You can also access the database folder with this button inside the Settings page.
+You can access the database folder with this button inside the Settings page.
 You will have to close the program in order to edit in database files.

 ![Database Folder Button](images/database_folder.png)